lbrn/lbrn-v2/site_collections/_highlights/2020-06-01-LBRN-LONI-Scientific-Computing-Bootcamp-Day-1.md

 ---
 layout: highlight
-title: Senior biology major one of 10 students in nation chosen to share importance of research with lawmakers
+title: Louisiana Tech LBRN Senior biology major one of 10 students in nation chosen to share importance of research with lawmakers
 categories: Event
 eventDate: May 21-23, 2020
 img: images/highlights/img1.jpg